CLASS-SZ/class_sz/README.rst

 These notebooks along with the paper (`Bolliet et al 2023 <https://arxiv.org/abs/2310.18482>`_) constitute the current documentation.

-CLASS_SZ is as fast as it gets, with full parallelization, implementation of high-accuracy cosmopower emulators (see below for some instructions) and usage of Fast Fourier Transforms (including FFTLog).
+CLASS_SZ is as fast as it gets, with full parallelization, implementation of high-accuracy neural network emulators and Fast Fourier Transforms.

 Since it is based on Lesgourgues's class code, the halo model and LSS calculations (essentially based on distances and matter clustering) are always consistent with the cosmological model computed by class.